Contact Us

 Applicants/Students will need to access the Student Portal at various stages of their registration.
 Your login details are as follows:

-• Enter !St followed by your full South African ID number.
-International Students enter your passport number
+• First Year Students: Enter !St followed by your full South African ID number/ International Students enter your passport number.

 Assisted Registration Process

-Please see the tabs below (First Year Students or Returning Undergraduate Students) or contact your Faculty directly to determine when they will be providing assisted registration and curriculum advice on campus.
+Please see the tabs below (First Year Students or Returning Undergraduate Students) or contact your Faculty directly to determine when they will be providing assisted registration and curriculum advising on campus.

 COMMUNITY AND HEALTH SCIENCES